To function as a member of the clinical research team in the implementation and coordination of clinical research.

-- Seeks supervision appropriately.
-Plans work in a manner that allows adequate completion of all tasks.
+- Plans work in a manner that allows adequate completion of all tasks.
 Follows through on assignments in a timely manner.

-- Serves as a contact person for ongoing clinical research studies.
-Meets with representatives from sponsoring pharmaceutical firms or in-house staff for initial orientation to studies and for review of study records.
+- Serves as a contact person for ongoing clinical research studies and meets with representatives from sponsoring pharmaceutical firms or in-house staff for initial orientation to studies and for review of study records.